 Google Cloud Armor preconfigured rules help protect your web applications and services from common attacks from the internet and help mitigate the OWASP Top 10 risks.
 The rule source is ModSecurity Core Rule Set 3.0.2 (CRS).

 These preconfigured rules can be tuned to disable noisy or otherwise unnecessary signatures.
 For more information, see Tuning Google Cloud Armor WAF rules.

 Managed Protection is the managed application protection service that helps protect your web applications and services from distributed denial-of-service (DDoS) attacks and other threats from the internet.
 Managed Protection features always-on protections for your load balancer, and gives you access to WAF rules.

-DDoS protection is automatically provided for global external HTTP(S) load balancers, global external HTTP(S) load balancer (classic)s, external SSL proxy load balancers, and external TCP proxy load balancers, regardless of tier.
+DDoS protection is automatically provided for global external Application Load Balancers, classic Application Load Balancers, and external proxy Network Load Balancers, regardless of tier.
 The HTTP, HTTPS, HTTP/2, and QUIC protocols are all supported.
 In addition, Managed Protection Plus subscribers can Access DDoS attack visibility telemetry.